Discover the Top 10 Attractions in Kincardine: A Family-Friendly Guide

 Sunset Viewing: Enjoy breathtaking sunsets over Lake Huron.

-Local Events: Participate in nearby events and festivals.
+Local Events: Participate in events and festivals happening nearby.

 3. Now Playing Family Centre: Indoor Playground for Rainy Days

-your little ones in Kincardine?
-Look no further than Now Playing Family Centre!
+Are you looking for a way to entertain your little ones in Kincardine?
+Now Playing Family Centre is the perfect destination!
 This indoor playground is a treasure trove of excitement for children aged 12 months to ten years.

 What's Inside?